 Decide terms of engagement

-There are two common ways of engaging FarmBuild to build your project.
+There are two common ways of engaging FarmBuild for your project.

-Alternatively you can enter into a negotiated contract, where you get involved in the project and FarmBuild works with you on all major decisions, selecting materials, and choosing and managing subcontractors.
+You can opt for a fixed-price contract, where essentially you provide the plans, and we’ll give you a price then independently manage the entire project.
+Alternatively, you can enter into a contract, where you get involved in the project and we’ll work with you on all major decisions, materials selection, and choosing and managing subcontractors.

-For a fixed-price project, upon providing FarmBuild with complete plans and associated documented specifications, the project manager will get FarmBuild’s registered quantity surveyor to calculate the exact financial outlay.
-You will then be provided with a fixed price contract.
+For a fixed-price project, upon providing us with complete plans and associated documented specifications, our project manager will get FarmBuild’s registered quantity surveyor to calculate the exact financial outlay.
+You will then be provided with a fixed-price contract.
 This binding contract will provide you with the comfort of knowing there are no hidden costs.

 The negotiated option is done on a number of larger jobs, and sometimes with renovation work.
-FarmBuild agrees to a standard labour cost and margin with you, and then both parties work together to select subcontractors and materials.
-This is more of an “open book” arrangement where the FarmBuild team works alongside the client other reviewing and approving all subcontractors, materials and costs.
-With this option the process is more dynamic, and you play a larger role.
+We’ll agree to a standard labour cost and margin with you, then both parties work together to select subcontractors and materials.
+This is more of an ‘open book’ arrangement where the FarmBuild team works alongside you, reviewing and approving all subcontractors, materials and costs.
+With this option, the process is more dynamic and you play a larger role.

-At the end of every month a quantity surveyor or another mutually-approved person will visit the site to prepare a progress report.
-This will provide a complete breakdown of what work has been completed, and the materials used that month.
+At the end of each month, a quantity surveyor will visit the site to prepare a progress report.
+This will provide a complete breakdown of what work has been completed and the materials used.

-The costs in the report are transferred to an invoice that needs to be paid on or before the 20th of the following month.
-The invoice will also illustrate payments to date and the outstanding balance.
-In the case of a negotiated contract the outstanding balance may be a projected amount.
-There will be more details about Terms and Conditions for payment included in the contract signed by each party.
+The costs in the report are transferred to an invoice payable on or before the 20th of each month.
+Your invoices will also include a breakdown of payments to date and the outstanding balance.
+In the case of a negotiated contract, the outstanding balance may be a projected amount.
+You’ll find further terms and conditions included in the contract signed by each party.

-Farmbuild understands the vital importance of keeping communication lines open.
-On larger contracts the company installs mobile offices which usually have computers with mobile broadband (where available).
-This enables the FarmBuild team to easily stay in touch with the client, and all required services and contractors throughout New Zealand and overseas.
+We understand the importance of keeping communication lines open.
+On larger contracts, we install mobile offices which usually have computers and mobile broadband (where available).
+This enables the team to easily stay in touch with you and all required services and contractors.

-To aid communication, FarmBuild photographs and videos the construction process from start to finish.
-This electronic record enables the FarmBuild team to keep the client updated and provide visual aids, answer any questions, and make collective decisions where necessary.
+To aid communication even further, we photograph and video the construction process from start to finish.
+This electronic record enables us to keep you updated with visual aids, answer any questions and make collective decisions when necessary.

 On site meetings

-FarmBuild will also hold regular on-site meetings with the client and any relevant other parties.
-When required FarmBuild’s site foreman and project manager can attend.
-All relevant information, issues and decisions are documented in the meeting minutes and submitted to all in attendance for approval.
+We also hold regular on-site meetings with you and any other relevant parties.
+When required, our site foreman and project manager will attend.
+All relevant information, issues and decisions are documented in the meeting minutes, then submitted to all in attendance for approval.
 This provides an ongoing record for future reference if needed.

-FarmBuild stands by its quality workmanship and provides ongoing support, even for the smallest matters.
-The team is more than happy to receive phone calls asking things as simple as “how does this work again” and “how do I turn this off?”.
+We stand by our quality workmanship and we’re always here to provide ongoing support; even for the smallest matters.
+Our team is more than happy to receive calls asking simple things like “how does this work again?” and “how do I turn this off?”
 If you have any problems whatsoever, somebody is available to assist you.

-You might be just thinking about building, be part way down track or ready to go.
-Whatever your situation contact FarmBuild to find out how we can help.
+You might be thinking about building, be part way down the track, or ready to go.
+Whatever your situation, contact us to find out how we can help.